 Many FCOIs that involve nonhuman subject research can be successfully managed.
 Likewise, many FCOIs that involve human subject research that entails no more than minimal risk to subjects (as determined by the IRB) can be successfully managed.
 When an FCOI involves a significant financial interest and research that entails more than minimal risk to human subjects, a compelling justification is required in order for the arrangement to be successfully managed.
-More detailed information regarding FCOIs is available at web.jhu.edu/ conflict\of\interest/overview\of\policies.
+More detailed information regarding FCOIs is available at outsideinterests. jhu.edu/overview.